telerik/reporting-docs/report-items/graph/structure.md

 The Graph item supports the following series types:

-* [Bar](http://en.wikipedia.org/wiki/Bar_chart)&mdash;Displays data points as bars to show comparisons between categories.
+* [Bar charts](http://en.wikipedia.org/wiki/Bar_chart)&mdash;Displays data points as bars to show comparisons between categories.
 One axis of the chart shows the specific categories being compared, and the other axis represents a discrete value.

   You can arrange the Bar series in different ways to emphasize various aspects of the data: